Florida teacher fired after asking students to write their obits before active shooter drill

-ORLANDO, Fla.
-(WFLA) – A central Florida high school teacher has been fired after he asked students to write their own obituaries ahead of an active shooter drill.
+A central Florida high school teacher has been fired after he asked students to write their own obituaries ahead of an active shooter drill.
+KTLA’s sister station WFLA reports.

 Jeffrey Keene, a psychology teacher at Dr. Phillips High School in Orlando, said he was made aware of the shooter drill on April 3.
 Speaking with NBC News, Keene said he felt students writing their own obituaries would help them “reflect on their lives during the school shooter scenario.”